braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/drag_and_drop/templates/email_confirmation_page.md

 # Email sign-up with confirmation page

-> Use the in-app message drag-and-drop editor to create an email sign-up form that has a confirmation page.
+> Use the in-app message drag-and-drop editor to create an email sign-up form with a confirmation page.

 {% multi_lang_include templates.md section='SDK requirements' %}

 ## Creating an email sign-up form with a confirmation page

-When creating a drag-and-drop in-app message, select **Email sign-up with comfirmation page** for your template and select **Build message**.
+When creating a drag-and-drop in-app message, select **Email sign-up with comfirmation page** for your template, then select **Build message**.
 This template is supported for both mobile apps and web browsers.

 ![The in-app message editor with the template for an email sign-up form with comfirmation page.][img1]